These Portobello Mushroom Quesadillas are great as an appetizer or a main meal and are easy to assemble ahead of time.

 - The onions can be caramelized the day before and refrigerated, covered.

-- Assemble the quesadillas right before guests arrive, then reheat them in a skillet (start at Step 15) when it’s time to serve.
+- Assemble the quesadillas right before guests arrive, then reheat them in a skillet or on a griddle (start at Step 15) when it’s time to serve.